IBM-Cloud/application-log-analysis/README.md

 # Analyze logs and monitor health of a Python Django application deployed on Kubernetes.

 Learn how the IBM Log Analysis service can be used to configure and access logs of a Kubernetes application that is deployed on IBM Cloud.
-You will deploy a Python application to a cluster provisioned on IBM Cloud Kubernetes Service, configure a LogDNA agent, generate different levels of application logs and access worker logs, pod logs or network logs.
-Then, you will search, filter and visualize those logs through Log Analysis with LogDNA Web UI.
+You will deploy a Python application to a cluster provisioned on IBM Cloud Kubernetes Service, configure a logging agent, generate different levels of application logs and access worker logs, pod logs or network logs.
+Then, you will search, filter and visualize those logs through Log Analysis Web UI.

-Moreover, you will also setup the IBM Cloud Monitoring service and configure agent to monitor the performance and health of your application and your IBM Cloud Kubernetes Service cluster.
+Moreover, you will also setup the IBM Cloud Monitoring service and configure monitoring agent to monitor the performance and health of your application and your IBM Cloud Kubernetes Service cluster.

-The application includes a Prometheus client to generate custom metrics that are scraped by the Sysdig agent and available in the Sysdig UI.

 ![architecture diagram](https://cloud.ibm.com/docs-content/v1/content/4cd82811c6afbd7883529b5072ca7b106b2939ff/solution-tutorials/images/solution12/Architecture.png)